pkrinesh/bitspeed-assignment/README.md

 - On refresh we can preserve the state without storing to the local storage
 - Can be shared to any one have the same flow

+- When you click on node it will open edit panel but you see that input is focused which is achieve by `useImperativeHandle`.

 # Steps

 [ ] - Basic set up react with vite